theghaazi/htmlportalform/README.md

 1. Login page that will connect to an authentication provider(Single Sign On):
-    a.
-Create a login screen that lets users log in or signup using AWS SSO authentication provided.
+    - Create a login screen that lets users log in or signup using AWS SSO authentication provided.
-    b.
-Login should timeout.
+    - Login should timeout.
 The timeout setting should be adjustable utilizing an admin setting page.
-    c.
-Should have a placeholder for logs and text.
+    - Should have a placeholder for logs and text.
-    d.
-Able to disable authentication during testing/development
+    - Able to disable authentication during testing/development
 ![Login-page with places to save image and text and disclamers](img/login-page.png)

 2. A way to create icons on the landing page;
-    a.
-When users click the icones; this will open forms.
+    - When users click the icones; this will open forms.
-    b.
-The icones will be circuler or iPhone/Android-like icons.
+    - The icones will be circuler or iPhone/Android-like icons.
-    c.
-An settings page with form that will let me add icons to the landing page and
+    - An settings page with form that will let me add icons to the landing page and
       1. link it to a form/Page.
       2. select a image of the icone.
       3. Setting to either open a form or take user to another html page.